- Open Source CEO by Bill Kerr

 33-100 | More friends and family. |

-To continue to gain momentum though they needed an acquisition source that they could turn on or off like a tap.
-And being disciples of the God of paid acquisition, Mark Zuckerberg they did was all good VC backed companies did, they ran Meta Ads … unfortunately, unsuccessfully for now.
+To continue to gain momentum, though, they needed an acquisition source that they could turn on or off like a tap.
+And being disciples of the God of paid acquisition, Mark Zuckerberg, they did what all good VC-backed companies did: they ran Meta Ads, unfortunately, unsuccessfully for now.

 I worked on paid ads for years and especially like in the performance markets whether it's paid search or paid social those things didn't work great.
 We tested it and it just didn't seem like it was the right tool for the job.

-Asher belief was you were not really able to leverage trust in any meaningful way.
+Asher believed that you were not really able to leverage trust in any meaningful way.
 And for something like Sidebar where people are going to invest not only money, but their time, it was a really important factor.
-So they pivoted to channels with higher signal and where they could leverage trust and get in front of better audiences: podcasts and newsletters.
+So they pivoted to channels with higher signal and where they could leverage trust and reach better audiences: podcasts and newsletters.

 And that's when we started looking at newsletters.
 Podcasts were a big one also, with the idea that you know people are really reading these they're there to consume content, they're there to sharpen their skill set, and hone their craft.
 That’s where the intent is much better.